technofocus-pte/aoaidepth/Lab guides/Use case 11- Build and deploy a question and answer copilot with prompt flow in Azure AI Studio/Usecase11-  Build and deploy a question and answer copilot with prompt flow in Azure AI Studio.md

-# Lab 3 - Creating a Custom AI Agent with Azure AI Foundry and search integration
+# Use case 11 - Creating a Custom AI Agent with Azure AI Foundry and search integration

 **Estimated time: 45 min**